 The USDA’s new MyPlate says that you should eat more vegetables than any other food.
 It really doesn’t matter when you eat your vegetables.
 Other primates such as gorillas are massive and strong animals with similar digestives systems to ours.
 They eat massive quantities of green.
 That is why nearly every health professional and even the government says vegetables should be the foundation for health.

-Eat Your Veggies Before, After or With Your Between Meals
+Eat Your Veggies Before, After or With Your Meals

 However, what’s most important is that you use our greens at a whatever time that is convenient for you, including before, with or after your meal.
-The important point is that eat plenty of greens every day.
+The important point is that you eat plenty of greens every day.
 For some people, that means right away in the morning, or right before bed.
-That way you are sure to start (or end) your day on a healthy note.
+That way you are sure to start or end your day on a healthy note.

 Green Duo Capsules are a great way to make sure your kids eat plenty of greens.
 And while they are easy to swallow, if your kids put up a fight, don't let it turn into a battle.
-An easier solution might be to incorporate any of Pines’ Green Superfood powders into an infinite number of recipes, which they won't even notice.
-For a few of them, please click here.
+An easier solution might be to incorporate any of PINES’ Green Superfood powders into an infinite number of recipes, which they won't even notice.

 The World’s First Non-GMO Verified Alfalfa

-To begin with, Pines’s products are much fresher than any other green superfood because of the way we package them.
+To begin with, PINES' products are much fresher than any other green superfood because of the way we package them.
 We vacuum out the air from each glass bottle and replace it with an oxygen-free atmosphere.
-This prevents the loss of nutrients and color when green superfoods are packaged in plastic tubs or packets.
+This prevents the loss of nutrients and color that happen when green superfoods are packaged in plastic tubs or packets.

 As an extra precaution, you can keep the bottle frozen between uses.
 If will further slow oxidation.
 However, even if you store the bottle at room temperature, our special metal caps creates a tight seal.
 This greatly limits oxidation between uses.